Eudimilla

-Eudimilla de Souza Rodrigues (born 6 May 2001), simply known as Eudimilla, is a Brazilian footballer who plays as a forward for Corinthians and the Brazil women's national team.
+Eudimilla de Souza Rodrigues (born 6 May 2001), simply known as Eudimilla, is a Brazilian footballer who plays as a forward for Liga Femenil club Pachuca and the Brazil women's national team.

 Club career

 Early career

 Born in Santa Luzia, Maranhão, Eudimilla began her career with Juventus-SP in 2017.
 She moved to Chapecoense in 2018, and made her senior debut with the club in the 2019 Campeonato Brasileiro Série A2.

 On 29 August 2019, Eudimilla was announced at Grêmio.
 On 25 December 2021, she joined Ferroviária.

 Corinthians

 On 5 January 2024, it was announced that Eudimilla signed with Corinthians after her contract ended.

+Santos

+On 4 January 2026, Santos announced the signing of Eudimilla on a two-year deal.
+Mainly a backup option under head coach Caio Couto, she became a starter after the arrival of Marcelo Frigerio.

+Pachuca

+On 29 July 2026, Santos announced Eudimilla's transfer to Liga Femenil side Pachuca, for a rumoured fee of US$ 350,000.